Atlas Rules Resources Adventures Stories FAQ Search Links

 Rolf von Graustein 971-

-The Viscounty was an important for the Flaemish, being a watchtower on the eastern frontier to watch the horsemen of the Steppes as well as supporting the defence of Skullhorn Pass.
+The Viscounty was an important for the Flaemish, being a watchtower on the eastern frontier to watch the horsemen of the Steppes as well as supporting the defense of Skullhorn Pass.
 There was little to the dominion but what could be scratched out of the ground in those days.
 Many wizards, especially Flaemish, took the wilderness of Blofeld as the perfect place for their towers where they might enjoy peace, quiet and security under the Flaemish Viscount.
-The Viscounty was a economic afterthought during these early years but was a strategically important dominion for Glantri.
-In time the Pieinants family moved on to a higher title and Blofeld became a regular revolving door for many years.
-The dominion remained a poor, underpopulated refuge for wizards until a prospecting mission, sponsored by the viscount at the time Lothar McDonald, discovered a large vein of gold in the mountains within the borders of the Viscounty.
-With the mines came not only wealth, but people.
+The Viscounty was an economic afterthought during these early years but was a strategically important dominion for Glantri.
+In time the Pieinants family moved on to a higher title and Blofeld became a regular revolving door for nobles for many years.
+The dominon remained a poor, underpopulated refuge for wizards until a prospecting mission, sponsored by the viscount at the time Lothar McDonald, discovered a large vein of gold in the mountains within the borders of the Viscounty.
 The land was overrun with those who came searching for jobs in the mines and prospectors looking for a little piece of the action themselves.
 McDonald closed the border to new immigrants and violently expelled squatters and those that did not have the proper licenses needed to prospect or mine within the Viscounty.
 Today in Blofeld the dominion is a hardworking and generally prosperous dominion.
 The Viscount Rolf von Graustein is completely engrossed in his magical studies and leaves rule of the Viscounty to his sister.
 Frau Tabitha von Graustein.
 She is by all accounts a stern, yet fair and caring ruler.
 She drops in at the Leaky Dyke Tavern occasionally for the Aalbanese Lager they keep on hand just for her, and a friendly game of darts.
-The people that meet her like her and the dominion is generally a happy prosperous dominion, though conflicts, sometimes bloody, sometimes even fatal, between the Flaemish and Ethengarian population pop up with some regularity.
+The dominion is generally a happy prosperous dominion, though conflicts, sometimes bloody, sometimes even fatal, between the Flaemish and Ethengarian population pop up with some regularity.

-Notable people/sites: The Tower of the Nine Moons is located deep in the Colossus Mounts near the northwest border of the Viscounty.
+The Tower of the Nine Moons is located deep in the Colossus Mounts near the northwest border of the Viscounty.
 The tower itself is unoccupied, the previous owner killed 20 years ago when he teleported into solid rock on his way to catch some sun and fun in Ierendi City.
 The dungeons of the tower are not unoccupied though.
 Hidden in the dungeon of the tower is a detachment of some 15 heavily armed Dwarves from Rockhome, who slipped across the border unseen and took refuge in the unoccupied tower.
-What their purpose is.. remains to be seen.

 Coat of Arms: